ukui/libinput-touch-translator/README.md

 ## Usage

 I provide a graphics interface for configure the shortcut of different touch gestures.
-However it must have permission for modification, because the project must run in system wide.
+However, it must have permission for modification, because the project must run system wide.
 Note that the shortcut must be supported in existed system, make sure you have learn about the shortcuts in your computer, or learn about how to config them to fit into the translator.
 For example, map four finger swipe gesture to 'Alt+Tab' or 'Shift+Alt+Tab' for switching window.

 # Hacking